 Fun + healthy Valentine’s Day breakfast ideas:

-– Strawberry yogurt (store bought or make your own) with granola and strawberries and maybe even mini chocolate chips for a festive layered parfait
+- Valentine's day yogurt parfait -- vanilla or strawberry yogurt with granola and strawberries or raspberries and maybe even mini chocolate chips for a festive layered parfait

 - Make egg in a hole using a heart shaped cookie cutter for the hole in the bread 🍳